miaskiewicz/JS-Virtual-Pointer/README.md

 - screenY: screenY value for the mouse event
 - timestamp: timestamp of event; this will be used to calculate the time between one event and the next, so no need for the timestamps to start from zero
 - element: DOM element on which to fire mouse event (this is optional; if the element is not specified, event will be fired on document.body instead)

+duration for all mouse movements is expressed in milliseconds, e.g. virtualpointer.move_to_element_and_click(element, 5000) will take 5 seconds to complete the mouse movements

 Example
 ==================